 It was getting kind of late at night, and I didn’t want to postpone this until the next day, so I figured I’d go with a low setting and see where things went from there.
 The plums seemed so juicy so I really wasn’t sure if I needed the extra water, but I thought, well, better safe than sorry, and that I could always let it cook a little longer if I needed it to thicken up.

 Man, did this turn out well!
 I literally cleaned the plums, halved them, pulled out their pits, threw into the crock pot (skins on), and then worked on my night routine to wrap some work up before getting to bed while stirring a couple of times intermittently.
 Then off to sleep I went.
 And when I woke up, a fabulous aroma of plum filled the air!
 I hesitated about when to add the sugar and spices, but I figured with spices already ground, just adding right at the end would help everything stay nice and potent.

 You may be past your bumper crop already, but if you do happen to have plums still hanging around, this is a great use!
 (I almost stole some off of someone’s tree the other day because I just sawing them go to waste.
 Feel free to do the same!)
 And if not, calendar it for next year.
 Planning ahead!

 Overnight Crockpot Plum Butter

-- 3 pounds and 1/2 to 4 plums leave skins on, washed, sliced in half, and pitted
+- 3 and 1/2 to 4 pounds 4 plums, skins left on washed, sliced in half, and pitted

 - 1 cup brown sugar packed